eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 sapply
 ```

-## 2. Completition of GSoC Coding Period 1
+## 2. Completion of GSoC Coding Period 1
 Last week was not as productive as I hoped.
 This week marks the end of the first coding period.
 So, I wanted to review the outlined deliverables in the proposal for:

  1. Distilled `hypSpec` package